1 IN 2

 The causes of ovarian cancer are largely unknown, but factors that can increase the risk of developing ovarian cancer include:

-• age – ovarian cancer is most common in women over 50 and in women who have stopped having periods, and the risk increases with age.
+• age – ovarian cancer is most common in women over 50 after periods have stopped, and the risk increases with age.

 • genetic factors – up to 20% of serous ovarian cancers (the most common subtype) are linked to an inherited faulty gene, and a smaller proportion of other types are also related to genetic faults.

-• family history – having one or more close blood relatives diagnosed with ovarian, breast, bowel or uterine cancers, or having Ashkenazi Jewish ancestry.
+• family history – having close blood relatives (e.g. mother, sister) diagnosed with ovarian, uterine, breast or bowel cancers, or having Ashkenazi Jewish ancestry.

 • endometriosis – this condition is caused by tissue from the lining of the uterus growing outside the uterus.

-• reproductive history – women who have not had children, who have had assisted reproduction, or who have had children after the age of 35 may be slightly more at risk.
+• reproductive history – women who have not had children, who have had assisted reproduction (e.g. in-vitro fertilisation or IVF), or who have had children after the age of 35 may be slightly more at risk.

-• lifestyle factors – some types of ovarian cancer have been linked to smoking or being overweight.
+• lifestyle factors – some types of ovarian cancer have been linked to smoking or carrying extra weight.

-• hormonal factors – such as early puberty or late menopause.
-Some studies suggest that menopause hormone therapy (MHT), previously called hormone replacement therapy (HRT), may increase the risk of ovarian cancer, but the evidence is not clear.
+• hormonal factors – for example, early puberty or late menopause.
+Some studies suggest that menopause hormone therapy (MHT), previously called hormone replacement therapy (HRT), may increase the risk of ovarian cancer if taken for five years or more, but the risk is very low.

 Some factors reduce the risk of developing ovarian cancer.
 These include having children before the age of 35, breastfeeding, using the combined oral contraceptive pill for several years, and having your fallopian tubes tied (tubal ligation) or removed.